zinh/zinh.github.io/_posts/2024-06-20-javascript-modules.markdown

 # Module in browser

-Javascript originally lacked a proper module system.
+JavaScript originally lacked a proper module system.
 To include libraries like jQuery, developers added a script tag in their HTML file.

 ```js
 <script type="javascript" src="jquery.js"></script>
 ```

-The browser's Javascript engine would then load and execute this external Javascript file.
+The browser's JavaScript engine would then load and execute this external JavaScript file.
 Often, such libraries would define a global variable (e.g., window.jQuery = ...) to make their functionality accessible throughout the page.

 This approach served as the standard for a while.
 Then came build tools like Webpack, Gulp, and Parcel.
 These tools allow for better project structure by enabling you to organize your code into smaller modules.
 You can use export and import statements to manage dependencies between these modules, and the build tool will bundle them into a single file optimized for the browser.

-Around 2017, the ECMAScript Modules (ESM) standard arrived, allowing developers to directly use import and export keywords within their client-side Javascript code.
+Around 2017, the ECMAScript Modules (ESM) standard arrived, allowing developers to directly use import and export keywords within their client-side JavaScript code.

 ## ESM in browser